MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-row-level-security.md

 ### Configure the embed token

-To configure the embed token, you'll need to know the following information:
+To configure the embed token, you'll need to know the following information: effective identity object.
+In most cases, for security, this will need to be provided

 * username
 * role